-Yes, there was some true growth involved in the emancipation of women, but it was largely based on rebellion.
+Yes, there was some true growth happening in the emancipation of women.
+But it was largely built on rebellion.
 So then we scratch our heads wondering why it hasn’t been a grand success.
 Ever since, in fact, when women assert their equality with men by adopting more “manly” traits, they actually diminish their womanhood, making it seem like those who are still upholding the wrong beliefs are correct.
 The way out of this is to completely understand the personal inner issue.
 Then rebellion and resentment will stop automatically.
 We will give up the ghost.

 For centuries, men had been developing in a one-sided way, emphasizing their intellect, resourcefulness and physical strength.
 But they thwarted their emotions and intuitive nature.
 Since we can’t have true inner strength without pulling this latter half into the mix, men have weakened themselves at their very core.
 By denying traits that they thought of as unmanly, men became less of a man.
 And so today it often seems that women are stronger emotionally than men.
 And often they are.

 Good news: lately, we seem to be heading in the right direction.
 That direction is harmonization and the unfolding of our hidden and forbidden sides.
 But we’re still a little loosey-goosey about where we’re trying to go with this.
 And our personal sideways issues are still mingled in.
 As such, we use the great aim of equality as a screen to hide and foster wrong motives.
 For women, this promotes her use of aggression and being hostile.
 For men, he moves to weakness and dependence.
-Whenever our good motives are muddled up with shady ones—and we don’t see that this is the case—the outcome is doubtful.
+Whenever we muddle up good motives with shady ones—and we don’t see that this is the case—the outcome is doubtful.
 This happens personally as well as collectively.

 The growing population of people who are homosexual, in both sexes, is an outcome of misunderstanding the soul’s message to unfold its total nature—to develop one’s other side.
 The direction we are to go is always given to us, so that we can be in alignment with the universal spiritual laws relating to love, truth and justice.
 But we sometimes misread the tea leaves regarding how to find all within ourselves that deviates from divine principles.